thetizzo/git-cop/README.md

     # Output:
     Running Git Cop...

-    83dbad531d84a184e55cbb38c5b2a4e5fa5bcaee (Brooke Kuhlmann, 0 seconds ago): This is a bogus commit message that is also terribly long and will word wrap
+    83dbad531d84a184e55cbb38c5b2a4e5fa5bcaee (Brooke Kuhlmann, 0 seconds ago): This is a bogus commit message that is also terribly long and will word wrap.
       Commit Body Presence Warning.
 Use minimum of 1 line (non-empty).
       Commit Subject Length Error.
 Use 72 characters or less.
       Commit Subject Prefix Error.
 Use: /Fixed/, /Added/, /Updated/, /Removed/, /Refactored/.
       Commit Subject Suffix Error.
-Use: /\./.
+Avoid: /\./, /\?/, /\!/.

     1 commit inspected.
 4 issues detected (1 warning, 3 errors).